Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Introduction

 The plastic scintillating fiber (SciFi) detector offers much finer granularity compared to bulk scintillator detectors, enabling superior spatial resolution.
 In addition, its long attenuation length and high light yield make it possible to construct SciFi detectors with lengths of several meters.
 These features render the SciFi detector a promising candidate for compact muon tomography systems.
-This potential has been demonstrated in Refs.~\cite{Clarkson:2014,Anbarjafari:2021} with round scintillating fibers, where grouped fibers were coupled with MAPMT or SiPM arrays to reduce the number of readout channels.
-To further enhance compactness and eliminate the laborious fiber-grouping process, we propose a SciFi detector employing a one-dimensional SiPM array readout~\cite{Chen:2023} combined with a potential SiPM multiplexing strategy~\cite{Park:2022} for sub-millimeter spatial resolution.
-In this work, we focus on the design and performance evaluation of SciFi modules with SiPM array readout, while the multiplexing strategy will be discussed in a separate study.
+This potential has been demonstrated in Refs.~\cite{Clarkson:2014,Anbarjafari:2021} with round scintillating fibers, where grouped fibers were coupled with multi-anode PMTs or SiPM arrays to reduce the number of readout channels.
+To further enhance compactness and eliminate the laborious fiber-grouping process, we propose a SciFi detector employing a one-dimensional SiPM array readout~\cite{Chen:2023} combined with a potential SiPM multiplexing strategy~\cite{lv2025multiplexed} for sub-millimeter spatial resolution.
+In this work, we focus on the design and performance evaluation of SciFi modules with SiPM array readout, while the multiplexing strategy is discussed in a separate study.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:2} describes the design of the 100-cm-long SciFi modules aiming for sub-millimeter spatial resolution.
 Section~\ref{sec:3} presents the experimental setup and data acquisition system used for performance evaluation.
-Section~\ref{sec:4} details the data analysis procedures, including pedestal substraction, gain calibration, signal clustering, tracking, and alignment.
+Section~\ref{sec:4} details the data analysis procedures, including pedestal subtraction, gain calibration, signal clustering, tracking, and alignment.
 Section~\ref{sec:5} reports the experimental results on the detection efficiency and spatial resolution of the SciFi modules at different positions.
+Section~\ref{sec:6} demonstrates a muon scattering tomography test and evaluates the imaging performance of the modules.
 Finally, Section~\ref{sec:Conclusion} concludes the work and provides an outlook for future developments.